-Before you begin your trip to Australia, check the visa requirements.
-All travellers to Australia need a valid passport and everyone (except travellers with Australian or New Zealand passports) requires an Electronic Travel Authority (ETA) or visa to enter Australia.
-You must hold an ETA or visa before travelling to Australia.
+Before you begin your trip to Australia, make sure you check the visa requirements.
+All travellers entering Australia need a valid passport, as well as an Electronic Travel Authority (ETA) or appropriate visa (Australian or New Zealand passport holders excepted).
+You must have your ETA or visa before travelling to Australia.

 Short-stay tourists or business travellers, maximum three months stay, and multiple entry within 12 months.